-Teaching: Considerable emphasis will be placed on the teaching contribution of the individual.
-The candidate's teaching shall be evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
-In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
-The candidate should demonstrate teaching effectiveness at a variety of levels (introductory through advanced) and good interaction with students in the non-classroom learning environment.
+Teaching: The candidate's teaching shall be evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
+In addition to classroom teaching, including the ability to assess student learning outcomes, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
 The candidate is expected to show potential for continued development as a teacher.
 Candidates should demonstrate that their courses are coherently organized and thoughtfully presented.
 Furthermore, candidates will be expected to demonstrate a commitment to teaching, evidence of which will be good interaction with students, concern with curriculum, and satisfactory development of skills in presenting material.
 Improvement and innovations in teaching methods and in curriculum development and contribution to the department will be taken into consideration.

 Research and Creative Work: The department recognizes that scholarship can take many forms.
-Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge, scholarly translation and creative work in the target language.
+Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge, and applied research.
 We recognize scholarly study of teaching and learning issues in our field as a form of research.
 The candidate is expected to demonstrate a well-designed research plan and the potential for continued development as a researcher and progress toward publication.
-This might include drafts of work in progress, presentations at professional meetings, and/or articles, translations or creative work submitted for publication.
-The department recognizes the growing importance of on-line publications and a variety of digital publication formats.
-Evaluation of these publication forms will continue to be based upon criteria such as the standing of the publication site in the profession and the refereed or non-refereed status of the particular publication.
-The department maintains the ideal of an average of at least one professional presentation per year.
+This might include drafts of work in progress, presentations at professional meetings, reports, and/or articles submitted for publication.

 Service: The department recognizes service to the campus, community and to our profession.
-At this stage, the candidate is expected to be involved in departmental meetings and activities including advising students and interacting with appropriate community agencies and organizations.
+At this stage, the candidate is expected to be involved in departmental meetings and activities, and perhaps participation in one campus or system committee.